twala-io/twala/README.md

-# twala-js
+# Twala Node.js Library

-The Twala Node library provides convenient access to the Twala API from applications written in server-side JavaScript.
+A lightweight Node.js library for Twala API to provide convenient access and utilities for applications written in server-side JavaScript.